kayahr/wastelib/doc/formats/map.md

 | `+0x26` | `u16` | `specialsOffset` |
 | `+0x28` | `u16` | `npcOffset` |

-All directory offsets are absolute offsets within the pre-tile data region, not relative to the directory itself.
+All directory offsets are absolute offsets within the map-data body, not relative to the directory itself.

 The following offsets are described below: